 Specialty coffee is magical because it can express a sense of place in its flavour, called terroir.
 Terroir denotes the geography, geology and climate of a growing region and includes soil types, weather conditions, and farming practices.
 Elevation is critical for great coffee, ideally between 1200m and 1800m above sea level.
 As elevation increases, so does the density of the beans and denser beans have more sugar, more acidity, and more complex aromatics compared to softer beans from lower elevations.

 While no two coffees are alike, coffees that hail from the same major growing region exhibit a family resemblance.
-To keep it simple, here are three essential flavour families:
+To keep it simple, here are two essential flavour families:

 Classic and balanced